digidotcom/python-devicecloud/HACKING.md

     $ nosetests .

+To run the unit tests with coverage results (view cover/index.html), do the following:

+    $ nosetests --with-coverage --cover-html --cover-package=devicecloud .

 New contributions to the library will only be accepted if they include unit test coverage (with some exceptions).

 Open Source License Header
 --------------------------